It is the most common of the bleeding disorders.

 About 80 percent of people with type 1 von Willebrand disease respond to desmopressin therapy.

-Desmopressin treatment can also be used to treat some people with type 2 von Willebrand disease.
+Desmopressin treatment can also treat some people with type 2 von Willebrand disease.

 Patients with type 2B von Willebrand disease should not be treated with this drug, as desmopressin can induce dangerous clumping of platelets.